Terrorists Strike U.S. and European Forces in North Africa

-According to data from the Foundation for Defense of Democracies, American drone strikes in Somalia have increased notably under U.S. President Donald Trump.
+According to data from the Foundation for Defense of Democracies, American drone strikes in Somalia have increased notably under United States President Donald Trump.
 There were 15 in 2016, compared to 47 in 2018.
 This year, there have already been 35.

 Mali and Somalia host active EU training and support missions.
 European Commission President Ursula von der Leyen said that Mali and other nations in the Sahel are “part of the European neighborhood, a neighborhood facing unending challenges.”

-Trumpet editor in chief Gerald Flurry has drawn attention to North Africa’s struggle with terrorism many times, and for good reason.
+Trumpet editor in chief Gerald Flurry has drawn attention to North Africa’s struggle with terrorism many times.
 In his article “Watch Algeria!” he warned, “Northern Africa is turning into a battleground with enormously important prophetic implications.”
-The Trumpet closely watches events in this unstable region because it relates directly to Bible prophecy.
+The Trumpet closely watches events in this unstable region because they relate directly to Bible prophecy.

 “And at the time of the end shall the king of the south push at him: and the king of the north shall come against him like a whirlwind, with chariots, and with horsemen, and with many ships; and he shall enter into the countries, and shall overflow and pass over” (Daniel 11:40).
 Mr. Flurry’s free booklet The King of the South proves that this refers to radical Islam, led by Iran, provoking a united, German-led Europe, known as “the king of the north.”
 The result of Iran’s pushing is war.

-This prophecy describes radical Islam’s very nature we see on display today.
+This prophecy describes radical Islam’s nature, which we see on display today.
 It pushes to see how much damage it can do and what it can get away with.
 Terrorist attacks in North Africa are a test of Europe’s resolve.
 Bible prophecy makes clear that Europe will soon respond to those attacks with more than just a small military presence and verbal condemnation.

 How will Europe, led by Germany, come against the Iranian-backed terrorists?
-In his booklet, Mr. Flurry explains in The King of the South:
+Mr. Flurry explains in The King of the South:

 This scripture [Isaiah 40:9] describes a time when Germany’s Catholic empire will wage all-out war, throwing everything it has at radical Islam—and dominating it like a violent flood pouring in! …